 See timetable and class descriptions below.
-Classes starting in September are currently full, but email email@example.com if you wish to go on waitlist in case of cancellation.
+Classes starting in September are currently full ~ sorry ~ but email email@example.com if you wish be kept informed of anything in the pipeline.

 * W e d n e s d a y s: Cashel Lodge, Cashel

 6.30pm: essential mat: working at level one, move your spine in all planes of movement, mobilise your shoulder and hip joints and build core strength and endurance; gradually build up stamina and flexibility as you progress through the repertoire.

 8pm: mixed ability: working at levels one + two, move your spine in all planes of movement, mobilise your shoulder and hip joints; build core strength, flexibility and endurance; NOTE: level two stamina and balance challenges optional.